-To date, the measurement of environmental stress in wildlife has been problematic, largely because many of the physiological variables used to assess environmental (or long-term) stress are also affected by acute (short-term) stresses associated with capture and handling, or by various other physiological processes in addition to stress (Moberg 2000).
+Environmental stress.
+To date, the measurement of environmental stress in wildlife has been problematic, largely because many of the physiological variables used to assess environmental (or long-term) stress are also affected by acute (short-term) stresses associated with capture and handling or by other physiological processes in addition to stress (Moberg 2000).
 More recently, improved techniques for detecting long-term stress have been developed (Alexander and Irvine 1998, Iwama et al. 1999, Southern et al. 2002).
 One example is the measurement of corticosteroid-binding globulin (CBG), a protein in the blood circulation that specifically binds cortisol.
 Blood serum levels of CBG are lowered during long-term stress in a variety of species, and their concentration provides a more sensitive assessment of stress than the measurement of total cortisol alone.
-CBG is an effective indicator of long-term stress in brown bears (Chow et al. 2010), and has been measured in polar bears (Chow et al. 2011).
+CBG is an effective indicator of long-term stress in brown bears (Chow et al. 2010) and has been measured in polar bears (Chow et al. 2011).

-Use of cortisol (the primary stress hormone associated with the hypothalamic-pituitaryadrenal axis) in hair is a sensitive, reliable, and non-invasive measure of long-term stress.
+Use of cortisol (the primary stress hormone associated with the hypothalamic-pituitary-adrenal axis) in hair is a sensitive, reliable, and non-invasive measure of long-term stress.
 Hair cortisol concentration (HCC) is a biomarker of long-term stress in humans and domestic animals, and was recently validated for polar bears (Bechshøft et al. 2011, Macbeth et al. 2011).
+The significance of variation in hair cortisol levels among bears from different subpopulations is being investigated (Bechshøft et al. 2011; Macbeth et al. 2011).
 Application of this technique may provide insights into potential linkages between the environment and population performance in polar bears.
+This may be an appropriate monitoring method to assess relative stress in handled versus non-handled bears, or to compare general stress levels among subpopulations exposed to different levels of human contact.